Azure/bicep-types-az/generated/batch/microsoft.batch/2022-06-01/types.md

 ## PublicIPAddressConfiguration
 ### Properties
-* **ipAddressIds**: string[]: The number of IPs specified here limits the maximum size of the Pool - 100 dedicated nodes or 100 low-priority nodes can be allocated for each public IP.
+* **ipAddressIds**: string[]: The number of IPs specified here limits the maximum size of the Pool - 100 dedicated nodes or 100 Spot/low-priority nodes can be allocated for each public IP.
 For example, a pool needing 250 dedicated VMs would need at least 3 public IPs specified.
 Each element of this collection is of the form: /subscriptions/{subscription}/resourceGroups/{group}/providers/Microsoft.Network/publicIPAddresses/{ip}.
 * **provision**: 'BatchManaged' | 'NoPublicIPAddresses' | 'UserManaged': The default value is BatchManaged

 ## ResizeError